Wireless Mesh Sensor Network

 Wireless mesh sensor networks are the best choice for modern underground mines.

 Modern underground mines often extend deeper and wider than their older predecessors.
 Advances in engineering practice and technology have mostly facilitated this trend.
 Shafts can be sunk deeper and tunnels made longer than in the past because the techniques and equipment used by mine engineers are so much better than before.
 This expanded scope is, however, not limited exclusively to newer mines.
 In some cases, the same measures are applied to older mines to increase production, yield, and profitability.

 Whether they are in a new or old mine, the excavation and use of deep shafts and long tunnels is accompanied by the risk of collapse, cave in, fire, explosion, and unbreathable air due to the presence of noxious, toxic, and possibly even flammable or explosive gasses.

-In order to minimize these risks, mine engineers use a variety of monitoring instruments.
+To minimize these risks, mine engineers use a variety of geotechnical, hydrological, ground temperature, air quality, and other monitoring instruments.
 These instruments provide valuable information that can be used to determine when a dangerous situation is developing within the mine, enabling workers to take proper precautions.

 Read this article for more information about how a wireless mesh sensor network works and why it makes sense for every underground mine to have one.